JamesDoonan1/emerging-technologies/README.md

 ITS NOT TIALLY IND ROM NO SM THERES.
 HE SHE MOGNEXED THATILLPALL AGO.
 DEEBOURE O F HIP AN TO EL`

-Also, when querying for possible next characters following **TH**, the outut shows the character probabilities based on their occurrences in the trigram model:
+Also, when querying for possible next characters following **TH**, the output shows the character probabilities based on their occurrences in the trigram model:

 `Possible next characters after 'TH':